TravHaran/ROS2_basics_pt1/README.md

         - Reduce code complexity
         - Fault tolerance
         - Can be written in Python, C++, etc.
+    - To implement nodes in your ROS2 application:
+        - Before creating your first node you need to:
+            - create a ROS2 workspace and source it
+            - create a (python/cpp) package
+        - Then, you write your node using the appropriate ROS2 client library: rclpy for Python, and rclcpp for Cpp.
+Both libraries will provide the same core functionalities.
+        - After writing the node, you compile it, and you re-source your environment in order to use it.
+Nodes are compiled (only for Cpp), and installed (for both Python and Cpp), inside the install/ folder of your ROS2 workspace.
+You can directly execute them from here, or by using the command line tool `ros2 run <package> <executable>`.
 - ROS2 Topics
     - A topic is a named bus over which nodes exchange messages
     - Unidirectional data stream (publisher/subscriber)